DenzelBraithwaite/Vault-of-Knowledge/c#.md

 <br>

 You can also create new _tuples_ from existing ones using the `with` expression so long as the structure matches.
-What's important to remember is <mark>the names do not matter, only the type and amount of members</mark>.
+What's important to remember is <mark style="background-color: #c48ac1">&nbsp;the names do not matter, only the type and amount of members.&nbsp;</mark>

 ```C#
 // ✅ First we define a tuple